isaaclyman/SuperTextAdventureMaker/README.md

 A super simple tool for creating text adventures.
 Currently under construction.

 ## What is it?
-SuperTextAdventureMaker (STAM) is a tool that aids the creation of retro-style text adventures (interactive fiction) that are played in a Windows console.
+SuperTextAdventureMaker (STAM) is a tool that lets you create retro-style text adventures (interactive fiction) that can be played on Windows computers.

-Text adventures are a style of video game where on every turn the player is given a scene description and a set of actions.
+Text adventures are a style of video game where on every turn the player sees a scene description and a set of actions.
 Each action can lead to a different scene.
 The player reads scenes and chooses actions until the game is over.

 If you've ever read a Choose Your Own Adventure book or played Strongbad's game "Thy Dungeonman", you already know how to play.

 ## Is it hard to use?
 Nope.
-The syntax is simple and you don't need to know how to code.
+The grammar is simple and you don't need to know how to code.
 But you do need to find three symbols on your keyboard that you may not use a lot:

 `>`: The right caret.
 You usually press Shift+. (shift-period) to type this.

 `` ` ``: The backtick.
 This is not an apostrophe!
 It's usually on the upper-left corner of your keyboard.

 `|`: The pipe.
 This is usually above the Enter key.
-It may look like two vertical lines stacked end-to-end vertically.
+It may look like two vertical lines stacked on top of each other.

 ## How does it work?
 To begin, create a new folder on your computer.
 You can create more folders inside of this folder, to as many levels as you want; STAM will read everything.
-Then create a text file (it can have the extension ".txt", ".text" or ".stam").
+Then create a text file (the file name can end in the extensions ".txt", ".text" or ".stam").
 This text file will contain part (or all) of your game content.

 STAM text files are composed of *blocks*.
 Each block has a scene, a set of actions, and results for each action.
 A block looks like this: